andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 carrental-...                 ← other framework or library
 ```

 The classes in these technical projects can then be used in the business packages of **carrental** project - starting at the first level.
-For example, if you are using ORMs like EF Core, isolate them in a **separate project** `storage` and then use EF classes in the package `carpool/` behind a class like `StoredCar.cs`, which is designed as a `Decorator`, `Bridge` or `Adapter` pattern.
+For example, if we are using ORMs like EF Core, isolate them in a **separate project** `storage` and then use EF classes in the package `carpool/` behind a class like `StoredCar.cs`, which is designed as a `Decorator`, `Bridge` or `Adapter` pattern.

 ### 5.2 Option 2: Single-Project Logical Isolation (Small to Mid-Sized Codebases)

 For more compact applications or single-team projects, spinning up dozens of physical projects adds unnecessary DevOps overhead.
-Instead, you can achieve the exact same logical isolation by grouping all framework-facing structures into a dedicated root-level `exchange/` package.
+Instead, we can achieve the exact same logical isolation by grouping all framework-facing structures into a dedicated root-level `exchange/` package.

 ```
 carrental/